SindarinLang/sindarin/README.md

 ```
 from "https://github.com/example/repo" import { otherThing };
 ```
+All imports must use the `.si` extension.
+If a directory is imported, `index.si` is assumed.

 Imports can also be deeply nested:
 ```
 from "other-library" import { thing.run };